 The free thinking Wife of Bath from Canterbury Tales made lengthy journeys astride in Chaucer’s time with whip and spurs around the 1200s and Joan of Arc rode astride in armour.
 Yet while clothes became more elaborate and therefore restricted movement, they were not the reason behind the invention of sidesaddle riding.
 That can be credited to a Royal Princess.

 For the Royal European households, delivering a virgin bride to her future husband was of the ultimate importance and riding sideways was one way of keeping a certain part of the royal female anatomy intact.
-When Princess Anne of Bohemia travelled to England to wed King Richard II in 1382 she was transported in a chair-like affair that was based on a packsaddle design.
+When Princess Anne of Bohemia traveled to England to wed King Richard II in 1382 she was transported in a chair-like affair that was based on a packsaddle design.
 There was a wooden plank to support her feet and she could grip the mane if needed.
 As author CuChullaine O’Reilly FRGS noted in her article Sidesaddles and suffragettes – the fight to ride and vote, “The reins, both of personal power and individual equestrian control, had been taken away by men who now restricted a woman’s political and equestrian destinies.”

 Over the next two centuries the sidesaddle became the accepted and proper method of equestrian travel for women; riding astride was not something a lady would do.
 In fact, it would have been considered a punishable offence.
 However, not everybody subscribed to sidesaddle riding and Catherine the Great of Russia (1729 – 1796) who didn’t care two hoots what people thought about her rode astride and ordered her court to do the same.